wetsausages/TCC-Discord/README.md

 Manually manage a player's points.

 #### Events
-`/events pvm-challenge [start/stop] [boss]`
+`/events [start/stop] [pvm-challenge] [boss]`
 Manage PvM Challenge CC event.

 If the event is running and players submit a drop from the selected boss, it will also give them points in a separate collection for the event.

+`/events [start/stop] [kots] [skill]`
+Manage King of the Skill CC event.

+When the event starts, the bot pulls all current members (from main members list) and stores their current XP in the selected skill.
+Every 5 minutes, the current XP is fetched and subtracted from the starting XP.
+The difference is listed in the data embed.
+Starting and stopping this event takes a few minutes, as it fetches all member's high score data for both operations.
+OSRS high scores are trash.

-Stopping the event archives the final scores locally and sends a top 3 winners embed to the leaderboards channel.
+Stopping either event archives the final scores locally and sends a top 3 winners embed to the leaderboards channel.
+The bot does NOT account for ties, so maybe check the live scores before stopping the event.
 ## Configure
 Administrator access only.
 Used to storing role and channel data for multiple functions, including moderation management and polling.